hasseily/kent-grids/README.md

 That's it! just clean the project, build the project again & run the program!

 # Note
-If you find any build toolset kind of errors, make sure you have selected Window SDK Version 10.0.
+If you find any build toolset kind of errors, make sure you have selected Windows SDK Version 10.0.